bagder/libcurl-video-tutorials/README.md

 This is a planned series of video tutorials on how to write Internet applications using libcurl.
-With [Daniel Stenberg](https://daniel.haxx.se/), founder of lead developer of the curl project.
+With [Daniel Stenberg](https://daniel.haxx.se/), founder and lead developer of the curl project.

 Each episode has a title and planned goal and purpose.
 The source code used and discussed in each episode is made available here as well as extra links